 Opening a second small business location can be an effective way to grow your business and your audience.
 It can expose you to new markets and be a very rewarding experience.
 But it’s not easy, nor is it for every business.

-To help you weigh whether or not expansion is right for you, we’ve outlined the benefits and risks of opening a second business location.
-(And if the answer is yes, we’ve also collected a handful of tips to help you succeed.)
+To help you weigh whether or not expansion is right for you, we’ve outlined the benefits and risks of opening a second business location—as well as tips to help you succeed.

 How do you know it’s time to open a second business location?